mybest

 1. Richness of Flavor

-2. Compatibility With Milk
+2. Compatibility with Milk

-Test② Compatibility With Milk
+Compatibility with Milk

-The next important factor in choosing ground coffee is whether it makes good café au lait.
-We had 10 testers who regularly drink coffee evaluate the flavor, focusing on the following four points:Overall taste enjoyment Balance between milk and coffeeSweetnessMouthfeelTesting Procedure:First, we placed the coffee in a paper filter and pre-wet it.Next, we poured 3.5 ounces of water evenly over the coffee and started the timer.Between 40 seconds and 1 minute, we poured in water to reach a total of 7 ounces.From 1 minute and 10 seconds to 1 minute and 30 seconds, we poured in water to reach a total of about 10.5 ounces.From 1 minute and 50 seconds until the timer hit 2 minutes, we poured in water to reach a total of about 12 ounces.Then, we added milk at a 1:1 ratio.Finally, we stirred well and tasted.Equipment Used:Dripper: HARIO V60 (02)Server: HARIO V60 Range ServerPaper Filter: HARIO 02 Filter (Bleached)Kettle: FELLOW Stagg KettleScale: HARIO V60 Drip ScaleWater: Kirkland Signature Spring WaterMilk: Whole milk (at least 3.5 percent milk fat)
+The next important factor in choosing a ground coffee is whether it makes a good café au lait.
+Ten regular coffee drinkers evaluated the flavor of each coffee with milk, focusing on the following four points:Overall taste enjoymentBalance between milk and coffeeSweetnessMouthfeelTesting Procedure:Place coffee in a paper filter and pre-wet it.Pour 3.5 ounces of water evenly over the coffee and start the timer.After 40 seconds to 1 minute, add water to reach a total of 7 ounces.From 1 minute and 10 seconds to 1 minute and 30 seconds, add water to reach a total of about 10.5 ounces.From 1 minute and 50 seconds until the timer hits 2 minutes, add water to reach a total of about 12 ounces.Add milk at a 1:1 ratio.Stir well and taste.Equipment Used:Dripper: HARIO V60 (02)Server: HARIO V60 Range ServerPaper Filter: HARIO 02 Filter (Bleached)Kettle: FELLOW Stagg KettleScale: HARIO V60 Drip ScaleWater: Kirkland Signature Spring WaterMilk: Whole milk (at least 3.5 percent milk fat)

 All product tests